-You can feel confident in the treatment at the Lank Center for Genitourinary Oncology at Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), since our specialists focus exclusively on genitourinary cancers.
-If you need surgery, radiation, or chemotherapy,
+You can feel confident in the treatment at the Lank Center for Genitourinary Oncology at Dana-Farber Brigham Cancer Center, since our specialists focus exclusively on genitourinary cancers.
+If you need surgery, radiation, or chemotherapy, you will see

-you will see experts in each area who deal specifically with prostate cancer.
-Studies have shown that recovery and survival rates are higher for patients who are treated at a comprehensive medical center with a multidisciplinary team of experts, such
+experts in each area who deal specifically with prostate cancer.
+Studies have shown that recovery and survival rates are higher for patients who are treated at a comprehensive medical center with a multidisciplinary team of experts, such as those

 For referring physicians

 Because the patient's primary care physician or community specialist is an integral part of the patient's care team, we are committed to collaborating with you in the care of your patient.

 If you are a physician and have a patient with prostate cancer, we look forward to working with you.